CreamYT/Platinum9/How to install.md

 Then goto Settings, XFCE Panel Switch, Press the open folder button and navigate to the Panel folder, Select OS9.
 Your Panel Has now been Changed to mine!

+## Firefox:
+Open the Platinum9 file in Firefox Theme

 Finally sit back and play your games or whatever you do with a wonderful nostalgic feel!
 Your welcome!